-There have been no changes in the Company's objectives, policies or processes for managing capital since the previous yearend.
+There have been no changes in the Company's objectives, policies or processes for managing capital during the period.

 The Company is not subject to externally imposed regulatory capital requirements.
 However, each of the Company's operating subsidiaries is subject to bank and/or manufacturer covenants relative to leverage and/or working capital.
 These bank covenants safeguard the capital in each of its operating subsidiaries.
 Pawnee is restricted in its ability to further merge, acquire companies or be acquired, or incur additional debt without lender approval.
 Furthermore, dividends from Pawnee are limited to compliance with all bank covenants and may not exceed 95% of Pawnee's consolidated net income, as determined in accordance with U.S. GAAP, excluding mark-to-market adjustments for interest rate swaps.
-Under the loan agreement entered into on September 24, 2010, Pawnee's permitted dividends payable to Chesswood would be reduced to 90% of consolidated net income, as determined in accordance with U.S. GAAP, excluding mark-to-market adjustments for interest rate swaps, should Pawnee's leverage rise to a specified level.
+Under the loan agreement entered into on September 24, 2010, if Pawnee's leverage rise to a specified level, Pawnee's permitted dividends payable to Chesswood would be reduced to 90% of consolidated net income, as determined in accordance with U.S. GAAP, excluding mark-to-market adjustments for interest rate swaps.

-Subsequent to June 30, 2012, Pawnee renewed and expanded its credit facility, for a term of four years, expiring July 24, 2016.
+In July 2012, Pawnee renewed and expanded its credit facility, for a term of four years, expiring July 24, 2016.
 The existing credit facility was due to mature in September 2013.
 The credit facility has been increased to US\$85 million from US\$55 million while the accordion feature of the loan agreement was increased to US\$115 million from US\$85 million.
 Chesswood has contributed US\$2.0 million of additional capital to Pawnee, in conjunction with the new credit facility, to further support Pawnee's growth.

-The Company's subsidiaries' objective is to maintain low cash balances, investing any free cash in leases as needed and using any excess to pay down debt on the primary financing facilities.
+The Company's subsidiaries' objective is to maintain low cash balances, investing any free cash in finance receivables as needed and using any excess to pay down debt on the primary financing facilities.
 The subsidiaries fund working capital needs, lease originations and growth using advances under credit facilities available when operating cash flow is not sufficient.
-At June 30, 2012, the Company's operating units had \$7.7 million in additional borrowings available under various credit facilities, before any accordion provision, to fund business operations.
+At September 30, 2012, the Company's operating units had \$22.2 million in additional borrowings available under various credit facilities, before any accordion provision, to fund business operations.